Claude Terrell

-Claude Terrell (born April 20, 1982) is an Offensive guard who is currently a free agent.
-On October 23, 2007 the Rams released him.
-Terrell was released by the Rams after being arrested for assaulting his wife.
+Claude Edward Terrell (born April 20, 1982) is an American former professional football player who was an offensive guard for the St. Louis Rams in the National Football League (NFL).
+He played college football for the New Mexico Lobos.
+Terrell was released by the Rams on October 23, 2007, after being arrested for assaulting his wife.
 Terrell was already on probation after a previous arrest for assault on a family member.
-On February 17, 2011 Claude Terrell is accused of beating and forcing sex on a Texas City woman at gunpoint during a seven-hour ordeal.
+On February 17, 2011, Terrell was accused of beating and raping a Texas City woman at gunpoint during a seven-hour ordeal.